yifanyou/scaffold-garaga/README.md

 make devnet
 ```

+You now need to start a new terminal window.
 Initialize the account we will be using for deployment:

 ```sh
 make accounts-file